KobaKhit/Notes/notes.md

 do `nohup COMMAND >> ~/FILEPATH`.
 Ex.g., `nohup python ~/Shippy/myscript.py >> ~/myscript.out`.
 Redirecting output is optional.
 + `crontab -l` - Show the cron jobs file
 + `crontab -e` - Edit the cron jobs file
 + `scp -r [FILE or FOLDER] DESTINATION` - upload files to EC2 or download files from EC2.
-Ex.g., to upload a folder called Shippy to my EC2 instance I would do `scp -r ~/PATH/Shippy myec2:~/Shippy`.
-To download a folder from EC2 to my local machine `scp -r myec2:~/Shippy ~/Desktop/Shippy`
+Ex.g., to upload a folder called Shippy to my EC2 instance execute `scp -r ~/PATH/Shippy myec2:~/Shippy` on your local machine.
+To download a folder from EC2 to my local machine execute `scp -r myec2:~/Shippy ~/Desktop/Shippy` on your local machine.

 ## Instructions
 ### Schedule python scripts with cron